Swadhin Bangla Betar Kendra: Declaration of Independence

-Major Zia's message was heard by a few sub-editors and reporters in news offices in Dacca while tuning in different stations for news of their own country.
+Major Zia's message was heard by a few sub-editors and reporters in news offices in Dacca while tuning in to different stations for news of their own country.
 Those days they were cut off from free news circulation and were forced to bring out their papers with press notes and hand-outs given by the Martial Law Authorities.
 Newspapers had no authority to use any news broadcast by radio systems of countries other than Pakistan.

 Major Zia's message was picked up by a Japanese ship anchored mid-stream in Chittagong harbour.
 When the news of this declaration was broadcast by Radio Australia, the rest of the world came to know of it.
 Inside Bangladesh those who heard Radio Australia passed on the news of the historic declaration in whispers to friends, neighbours and strangers.
-Major Zia's call had immediate response; the EBR, EPR and the regular police forces rose in revolt in every town and border outpost.
+Major Zia's call had an immediate response; the EBR, EPR and the regular police forces rose in revolt in every town and border outpost.

 The Pakistan Government authorities made futile attempts to tell the people that the broadcast was made by a clandestine radio from a ship in the mouth of river Hooghly in India.
 Islamabad even sent a note of protest also to New Delhi.
 The strength of the Bengali revolutionary forces at Kalurghat went on swelling as people fleeing from the besieged city of Chittagong collected there.
-The greatest contribution towards increasing the strength came from the student community who drafted many for joining up and fought.
+The greatest contribution towards increasing the strength came from the student community who drafted many to join up and fight.

 M A Hannan, an Awami League leader from Chittagong, is said to have made the first announcement of the declaration of independence over the radio on 26 March 1971.
-There is controversy now as to when Major Zia gave his speech.
-BNP sources maintain that it was 26 March, and there was no message regarding declaration of independence from Mujibur Rahman.
+There is a controversy now as to when Major Zia gave his speech. pro-BNP sources maintain that it was 26 March, and there was no message regarding declaration of independence from Mujibur Rahman.
 Pakistani sources, like Maj.
 Gen. Fazal Muqeem Khan in his book Pakistan's Crisis in Leadership, Brigadier Zahir Alam Khan in his book The Way It Was and Lt.
 Gen. Kamal Matinuddin in his book Tragedy of Errors: East Pakistan Crisis, 1968-1971 had written that they heard Major Zia's speech on 26 March 1971, but Maj.
 Gen. Hakeem A. Qureshi in his book The 1971 Indo-Pak War: A Soldier's Narrative gives the date of Major Zia's speech as 27 March 1971.